grafana/faro-web-sdk/docs/README.md

-# Grafana Javascript Agent Documentation
+# Faro Documentation

-This directory contains documentation for Grafana Javascript Agent.
+This directory contains documentation for Faro.